-The Committee must reach a decision on who to fund 100 days in advance of the following ICANN meeting.
+The Committee must reach a decision on who to fund 90 days in advance of the following ICANN meeting.

-The call for travel funding applications must therefore start two weeks before the foregoing ICANN meeting and end one week after.

 Omission in Case of Unreasonable Impact of Guidelines

-In the event that the guidelines do not provide guidance and/or the impact is unreasonable, the ccNSO chair will take final decision.
+In the event that the guidelines do not provide guidance and/or the impact is unreasonable, the ccNSO Chair will take final decision.

 Review of Travel Funding Guidelines